 By the energy conservation principle, a gross energy transfer to system effects in an equivalent increase of internal energy stockpiled in the system.
 This may be articulated as

-This equation is typical statement of first law.
+This equation is typical statement of first law of constant mass systems.
 It says that in any alteration of state the heat supplied to a system is equal to the work finished by the system plus the upsurge of internal energy in the system.

 Bearing in mind the work is done on a system as positive